taco-chang/cash-map/README.md

-# cash-map
+# Cash Map
-To record the income and expenses, and get the summary information.
+This is my side project which was built by <b>React Hooks</b>.
+You could use this [website](https://tabacotaco.github.io/cash-map) to record the income and expenses, and get the summary information.
+All the records will be saved in the <b>LocalStorage</b>, so please don't worry about the privacy.